skyshore2001/symfind/__README__.txt

 To update the repository: >
 	$ symscan.pl b1.gz

-After the repo is ready, you can run symfind.pl or symsvr.pl.  >
+After the repo is ready, you can run symfind or symsvr.pl.  >
-	$ symfind.pl b1.gz
+	$ symfind b1.gz

 It's the command-line interface: >
 	> ?
 	(show command help)
 	> f string cpp
-	(find file name that has "string" and "cpp", case-insensitive)
+	(find file name that has "string" and "cpp", case-insensitive search)
-	> s sbo string
+	> s Sbo string
-	(find symbol name that has "sbo" and "string", case-insensitive)
+	(find symbol name that has "Sbo" - match case as there's upper letter, and contains "string" - ignore case as there's no upper letter.)
 	> go 2
 	(go to the 2nd location in the result list, by default open file using vi)
 	> n